aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

 #### Using the Grafana Helm Chart

 The Grafana Helm chart supports importing the dashboard.
-To import the dashbaord using the ID, the Helm chart requires both a dashboard provider, as well as the dashboard itself as shown in the snippet below.
+To import the dashboard using the ID, the Helm chart requires both a dashboard provider, as well as the dashboard itself as shown in the snippet below.
 In the [Grafana Helm chart documentation](https://github.com/grafana/helm-charts/tree/main/charts/grafana#import-dashboards), you find examples of importing a dashboard with the dashboard ID.

 ```yaml